-Class Attendance/Participation-Students should add their perspectives on topics from the text and lecturers in class discussions.

-Student Recording Form-Each student should submit a signed release form.
+- Class Attendance/Participation-Students should add their perspectives on topics from the text and lecturers in class discussions. - Student Recording Form-Each student should submit a signed release form.

-Personal Media Inventory-Each student will submit a one-week inventory of their media use.
 Due Jan.
-30th.
-A form will be provided.

-Reviews of (9) Guest Lectures (Panopto)-Students should view and submit a brief review of each recorded Panopto Guest Lecture.

-Reviews of (6) Assigned Movies, Videos and Audio-- Students should view and submit a brief review of each.

-Reviews of (5) Social Media Apps or Communications Platforms-Students should briefly review platforms, apps and online sites they choose.

-Quizzes-Students will complete four (4) short quizzes during the semester.

-Team Media Presentation- Student teams will prepare a presentation or demonstration for the class on a media topic or issue of their choosing.
+31st. - Personal Media Inventory-Each student will submit a one-week inventory of their media use.
+Due Feb.
+2nd.
+A form is provided. - Reviews of (9) Guest Lectures-Students should view and submit a brief review of each Guest Lecture -- Live or recorded Panopto. - Reviews of (6) Assigned Movies, Videos and Audio-Students should view and submit a brief review of each. - Reviews of (5) Social Media Apps or Communications Platforms-Students should briefly review platforms, apps and online sites they choose. - Quizzes-Students will complete four (4) short guizzes during the semester. - Team Media Presentation Student teams will prepare a presentation or demonstration for the class on a media topic or issue of their choosing.